surbhibawaria/School_District_Analysis/README.md

 ## Summary

-Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs
+Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are as follows: